PerthAerospaceStudentTeam/Onboarding/2. Avionics Onboarding/2.2 Buck Converter PCB/readme.md

 ## Routing the Buck
 - Routing is connecting components with copper traces in a PCB.
 - When routing we need to consider things like current, heat dissapation.
-The datasheet for voltage regulators usually have a reccommended PCB layout you should follow.
+The datasheet for voltage regulators usually have a recommended PCB layout you should follow.
-- For a 2-layer PCB, you should use a ground plane (polygon pour) on the bottom layer, which serves as a reference and ensures stability (search for how to do this or ask someone).
+- For a 2-layer PCB, you should use a ground plane (polygon pour) on the bottom layer, which serves as a voltage reference and ensures signal integrity in traces (search for how to do this or ask someone!).
 - You also must also adhere to the JLC manufacturing specifications when routing, otherwise a pcb you design cannot be ordered!
 - If you want a challenge, try to minimise the the space taken up by all the components.

 🐔 **TASK 5:** Route a 2 layer PCB for your buck converter, following guidelines.
 Include big pads (with holes) for Vin and GND to connect an external power source.

-The end result should end up something like this (but better):
+The end result should end up something like this (but better lol):

 <img width="240" alt="image" src="https://github.com/user-attachments/assets/354ba7a2-70a9-498e-9474-be963aad5295" />
 <img width="244" alt="image" src="https://github.com/user-attachments/assets/b7f99f84-e628-4863-af75-5ec346923e38" />